 \section{Discussion}

-We have presented a continuum theory for active tension nets, a paradigmatic example of ``active elasticity'', where the local stress, rather than the local target shape, is the physical (or biological) control parameter.
-We showed how the intrinsic configuration of active stress controls the large-scale shape of a tissue.
-Adiabatic changes of stress drive active plastic flow, described as a QC flow governed by two coupled Beltrami equations, Eqs.~\eqref{eq:beltrami_flow} and~\eqref{eq:Beltrami_flow_a}.
+We have presented a continuum theory for active tension nets, a paradigmatic example of an \emph{active solid}, where the local stress, rather than the local target shape, is the physical (or biological) control parameter.
+Microscopic tensions are purely active because passive stresses rapidly dissipate through molecular turnover.
+This distinguishes the type of active solid studied here from previous work where active stresses are added on top of a conventional (passive) elastic background~\cite{Maitra.Ramaswamy2019,Baconnier.etal2022,Brauns.etal2026} (see below).

 \paragraph*{From cell-level tensions to macroscopic stress.} We have shown that the microscopic configuration of active tensions $\tau_{ij}$ defines, in the continuum limit, a Riemannian tension metric $\mathbf{g}$.
 This metric, together with the mechanical BCs, determines the macroscopic stress tensor $\sigma$, and the positions $w$ adopted by cells in mechanical equilibrium.
 By identifying the tension metric $\mathbf{g}$ as the relevant macroscopic degree of freedom of active tension nets, our theory explains how local contractile activity translates into large-scale shape.